Adolf Meyer (psychiatrist): Early career

 After moving to the United States, Meyer first practiced neurology and taught at the University of Chicago, where he was exposed to the ideas of the Chicago functionalists.
-He was unable to find a paid full-time post at the University of Chicago, so his time at the university was short-lived; serving from 1892 to 1895.
-From 1893 to 1895, he served as pathologist at the new mental hospital at Kankakee, Illinois, after which he worked at the state hospital at Worcester, Massachusetts from 1895 to 1902, all the while publishing papers prolifically in neurology, neuropathology, and psychiatry.
+He was unable to find a paid, full-time post at the University of Chicago, so his time there was short-lived, serving from 1892 to 1895.
+From 1893 to 1895, he served as pathologist at the new Kankakee State Hospital, Illinois, after which he worked at the state hospital at Worcester, Massachusetts, from 1895 to 1902, all the while publishing papers prolifically in neurology, neuropathology, and psychiatry.
 He also served as docent at Clark University.

 Time in New York

-In 1902, he became director of the Pathological Institute of the New York State Hospital system (shortly afterwards given its present name, The Psychiatric Institute), where in the next few years he shaped much of American psychiatry by emphasizing the importance of keeping detailed patient records and by introducing both Emil Kraepelin's classificatory system and Sigmund Freud's ideas.
-While in the New York State Hospital system, Meyer was one of the first importers of Freud's ideas about the importance both of sexuality and of the formative influence of early rearing on the adult personality.
+In 1902, he became director of the Pathological Institute of the New York State Hospital system (shortly afterwards given its present name, New York State Psychiatric Institute), and in the next few years, he shaped much of American psychiatry by emphasizing the importance of keeping detailed patient records and by introducing both Emil Kraepelin's classificatory system and Sigmund Freud's ideas.
+While in the New York State Hospital system, Meyer was one of the first importers of Freud's ideas about the importance of both sexuality and the formative influence of early rearing on the adult personality.
 Meyer found many of Freud's ideas and therapeutic methods insightful and useful, but he rejected psychoanalysis as a wholesale etiological explanation of mental disorders in favor of his own theory of psychobiology.
 He never practiced psychoanalysis and always kept it at arm's length from Johns Hopkins because of Freud's increasingly dogmatic insistence on the psychical causation of mental illnesses.
 As he wrote in his presidential address to the 84th Annual Meeting of the American Psychiatric Association: "Those who imagine that all psychiatry and psychopathology and therapy have to resolve themselves into a smattering of claims and hypotheses of psychoanalysis and that they stand or fall with one's feelings about psychoanalysis, are equally misguided".
 Meyer was Professor of Psychiatry at Cornell University from 1904 to 1909.